OuleyeSidibe/IME_Rho_tet_Snakemake_Pipeline/README.md

                   - 2_clustering_blastn.sh and blastn_analyse.py: sequences clustering then blast again nr database for homologie search
                   - 3_Refseq_GB_remote.py : Homologous sequences annotated using RefSeq/GenBank

+5. **Sources analysis** :

+   - metaData of sources are collected and categories using bash script

+7. **Statistical tests** :

+    - Chi-Square test are performed using R

 ---